 BETHEL, VT – The town of Bethel, Vermont, will be celebrating the arrival of a free and public downtown Wi-Fi zone called “The Bethel Connection” at a launch event on Thursday, June 20th starting at 5pm, with speeches at 6pm at the Bethel Town Hall.

-The opening of the Wi-Fi zone will feature speeches from local business-owners and state representatives.
-There will also be a photo-posting activity to showcase the power of a free public internet and light refreshments.
+The opening of the Wi-Fi zone will feature speeches from local business owners and state representatives.
+There will also be a photo-posting activity to showcase the power of free public internet and light refreshments.

 This Wi-Fi zone is one of a number of services that the Town of Bethel is receiving from the Vermont Digital Economy Project.
 The project, run by the Vermont Council on Rural Development, has also been working with Bethel businesses and nonprofits to provide free workshops and advising, among other services.